On $S$-injective modules: Definition and basic properties of -injective modules

 \begin{cor} Assume that $R$ is perfect.
 Then, an $R$-module $M$ is $S$-injective if and only if $\Ext_R^1(R_S/I_S,M)=0$ for any ideals $I$ of $R$. \end{cor}

-Recall from \cite[Definition 2.1]{Qi1} that a sequence $ 0 \to A \to B \to C \to 0$ of $R$-modules is said to be $S$-exact if the induced sequence $0 \to A_S \to B_S \to C_S \to 0$ is exact. $S$-injective modules have the following characterizations: \begin{prop} The following statements are equivalent for $R$-module $M.$ \begin{enumerate} \item $M$ is $S$-injective. \item For every exact sequence of $R$-modules $ 0\to A\to B\to C \to 0$, the induced sequence is exact. \item For every $S$-exact sequence of $R$-modules $ 0\to A\to B\to C \to 0$, the induced sequence is exact. \end{enumerate} \end{prop}
+As in the classical case, $S$-injective modules can be characterized through short exact sequences.
+Recall from \cite[Definition 2.1]{Qi1} that a sequence $ 0 \to A \to B \to C \to 0$ of $R$-modules is said to be $S$-exact if the induced sequence $0 \to A_S \to B_S \to C_S \to 0$ is exact. \begin{prop} The following statements are equivalent for an $R$-module $M.$ \begin{enumerate} \item $M$ is $S$-injective. \item For every exact sequence of $R$-modules $ 0\to A\to B\to C \to 0$, the induced sequence is exact. \item For every $S$-exact sequence of $R$-modules $ 0\to A\to B\to C \to 0$, the induced sequence is exact. \end{enumerate} \end{prop}